kingrex0830/horiseon-main-page/README.md

 ## Installation

-Simply open the index.html file to view the page, or follow this link:
+Follow this link to view the page: https://kingrex0830.github.io/horiseon-main-page/

 ## Usage